By Andy Rieger

 The Moore American

-The action Monday follows Thursday’s multi-county grand jury report that accused Sullivan of improperly accepting $19,900 in tree, shrub and fence damages from the county’s widening of Etowah Road in Noble where he resides.
+He was the subject of a recent Oklahoma multi-county grand jury investigation into his acceptance of $19,900 in tree, shrub and fence damages from the county’s widening of Etowah Road in Noble where he resides.

 The grand jury, in a report issued this past week, accused — but did not indict — Sullivan of a misdemeanor charge of improperly accepting the $19,900 damage payment.
 Sullivan and at least one other county commissioner appeared before the panel in Oklahoma City.

 “I have been very grateful for the opportunity to serve the citizens of Cleveland County.
 Recent events have caused friends and neighbors to ask if I will be running for reelection,” he said.
 “Although I disagree with the characterizations of my actions which have been put forward by my political opponents, it is time to move on.”